icboredman/base_serial_node/README.md

 # base_serial

-A [ROS](http://www.ros.org) node that enables communication with robot base over a serial link.
+A [ROS](http://www.ros.org) node that enables communication with a robot base over a serial link.
 On the other end of this link is [cherokey_slave](https://github.com/icboredman/cherokey_slave) processor, implemented using Teensy 3.2 module for the purpose of controlling wheels, collecting odometry and managing battery.